seanpm2001/SeansAudioDB/External/ProjectWiki/Album-art-collection/Album-art-collection.md

 I have not attempted to put animated GIFs as the cover for a file, as I feel adding animation to an MP3 or OGG file defeats the purpose.
 I have confirmed that the GIF file format works as an album cover, but again, I have not attempted to do animated GIFs yet.

+**Update:** I have attempted animated GIFs on 2021 November 9th.
+The result: they are supported, just not animated.

 See more file types below.

 ***